kbespalyi/spotify_react/README.md

 Step 5.
 Client uses access token to request data from Spotify Finally, the client can use the access token to access resources from the resource server (the Spotify API).

-# Spotify's Authorization Flows
+## Spotify's Authorization Flows

-According to Spotify's Authorization Guide: <https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-flows>, there are four possible flows for obtaining app authorization:
+According to [Spotify's Authorization Guide](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-flows), there are four possible flows for obtaining app authorization:

 1. Authorization Code Flow
 2. Authorization Code Flow With Proof Key for Code Exchange (PKCE)